-FVOCI equity instruments contain as at 31 December 2023 equity instruments in a value of HUF 646 million (HUF 646 million as at 31 December 2022) which fair value cannot be measured reliably.
+FVOCI equity instruments contain as at 31 December 2023 equity instruments in a value of HUF 646 million (HUF 646 million at the end of 2022) which fair value cannot be measured reliably.

-Underlying the definition of fair value is the presumption that the Bank is a going concern without any intention or requirement to curtail materially the scale of its operations or to undertake a transaction on adverse terms.
+Underlying the definition of fair value is the presumption that the Group is a going concern without any intention or requirement to curtail materially the scale of its operations or to undertake a transaction on adverse terms.